A Theory of Dichotomous Valuation with Applications to Variable Selection: Introduction

-Our research here aims at applying the concepts of cooperative game theory and, in particular, developing the Shapley value in a data modeling and forecasting context.
-Recently, the use of the Shapley value and cooperative game in modeling data has gained popularity (e.g., Lipovetsky and Conklin, 2001; Cohen et al., 2007; Israeli, 2007; Gromping, 2007; Devicienti, 2010; Strumbelj and Kononenko, 2010 \& 2014; Raja et al., 2016), partly due to its simplicity and generality.
-Moreover, the value allows heterogeneous or nonlinear marginal contributions in different coalitional situations.
-The vast literature also provides us with many variations on the Shapley value (e.g., Donderer and Samet, 2002; Winter, 2002).
-Our research here offers not only a new proof and a new interpretation of the Shapley value but also a theoretical foundation for appropriately using the value concept in variable selection and related fields.
-Theorem \ref{thm:sv} in this paper was previously proved in Hu (2002); the first two theorems of this paper are a generalization of the results in Hu (2006), in which unanimous support of the bill to vote is not necessary, and the payoff function is binary.
-A closely related work in Hu (2018) applies a similar valuation approach to fairly allocate unemployment welfare.
+Our research aims at applying economic theories to machine learning, statistics, and econometrics.
+These theories include Keynes' principle of indifference, cooperative game theory, diminishing marginality, and behavioral economics.
+In return, we develop the Shapley value in a data modeling and forecast context; we also supply solutions to reduce endowment biases in behavioral economics.
+Recently, the use of the Shapley value and cooperative game have gained popularity in modeling data, partly due to its simplicity and generality (e.g., Lipovetsky and Conklin, 2001; Cohen et al., 2007; Israeli, 2007; Gromping, 2007; Devicienti, 2010; Strumbelj and Kononenko, 2010 \& 2014; Raja et al., 2016).
+Moreover, the Shapley value allows heterogeneous or nonlinear marginal contributions in different coalitional situations.
+The vast literature also provides many variations on the Shapley value (e.g., Monderer and Samet, 2002; Winter, 2002).
+Our research offers not only a few new derivations and new interpretations of the Shapley value, but also a theoretical foundation for appropriately using the value concept in variable selection and related fields.
+Besides, Theorem \ref{thm:sv} in this paper was previously proved in Hu (2002).
+The first two theorems of this paper are generalizations of the results in Hu (2006), in which unanimous support of the bill to vote is not necessary, and the payoff function is binary.
+A closely related work in Hu (2018) applies a similar valuation approach to fairly allocate unemployment benefits and to derive a fair real-time tax rate.